Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Credit score.
 You typically need a credit score of at least 760 to qualify for the lowest rates out there.

 Each lender has its own special formula for setting interest rates.
-Some might also include your educational history, spending habits and the length of your credit history when coming up with your rate.
+Some might also include your educational history, annual income spending habits and the length of your credit history when coming up with your rate.
 Some might charge a different interest rate and origination fee depending on how you use a personal loan, like debt consolidation or home improvements.

 What is APR?

 APR, or annual percentage rate, is the total cost of your loan per year based on your loan balance.
 It includes both interest and closing costs, like an application or origination fee.
 This makes it a more reliable indicator of your loan cost than the interest rate alone.
 But since many personal loans don’t come with any fees, lenders sometimes use interest and APR interchangeably.

 Compare more personal loan rates